YousefMansy/Traffic-Sign-Classifier-using-LeNet/README.md

 [image3]: ./writeup_images/internet.png "internet"

 ---
-## Step 0: Load The Data
+## Step 0: Loading The Data

 ---

 ## Step 1: Dataset Summary & Exploration

-### Provide a Basic Summary of the Data Set Using Python, Numpy and/or Pandas
+### Basic Summary of the Data Set Using Python, Numpy and/or Pandas

 - Number of training examples = 34799
 - Number of testing examples = 12630